CumulusNetworks/docs/content/cumulus-linux-510/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 ### Multicast MAC Address

 PTP over Ethernet uses the following types of multicast MAC addresses:
-- **Forwarding**, which is a standard MAC address expected to be flooded by switches and bridges.
+- **Forwarding**, which is a standard MAC address that switches and bridges flood.
 The nodes that process these multicast messages might be intermediate nodes that do not support PTP.
 This is the default multicast MAC address type that uses 01-1B-19-00-00-00 MAC.
 - **Non-forwarding**, which is the reserved 802.1 Q address 01-80-C2-00-00-0E.
 Cumulus Linux does not forward this address on the bridge.

 {{%notice note%}}